 The Art: Like our color melting science experiment this project is a chance for kids to observe how the three primary colors can be combined to create secondary colors.

-If you want to go big with this activity head to your local ice store (if there is one nearby) and purchase a HUGE block of ice!
+If you want to go big with this water activity head to your local ice store (if there is one nearby) and purchase a HUGE block of ice!
 Just make sure you have a way to transport and store it until ready for the activity!
 Read how we set this up here.

 7. Sand Rivers